 Successful completion of this course is measured through both ongoing participation and an exam.
 Participants will be asked to participate in online group discussions, posting comments and responses to questions at least one or two times per week.
 Though the precise amount will vary, this engagement plus study and practice will require a minimum commitment of 10-15 hours each week.
 At the end of the program, participants will take an exam, designed to provide an opportunity to further refine their understanding of the material.

-The prerequisite for the Mahayana portion of the Sutrayana Study and Practice Intensive requires successful completion of either Part One of this course (offered in the spring) of any previous Sutrayana event offered by Dharma Ocean.
+The prerequisite for the Mahayana portion of the Sutrayana Study and Practice Intensive requires successful completion of either Part One of this course (offered in the spring) or any previous Sutrayana program offered by Dharma Ocean.